CNCFlora/couchdb-extras/README.md

 Workaround some problems I have runing ruby scripts for too long, will spawn, kill and loop:

-    $ infinite-run your command here with arguments
+    $ infinite-run "your command here with arguments"
-    $ TIME_SPAN=3600 infinite-run your command here with arguments # let run of an hour, default value
+    $ TIME_SPAN=3600 infinite-run "your command here with arguments # let run of an hour, default value"

 ## License